 You can generate tone bursts of any output function except noise.
 In burst mode, the DS345 will output an exact number of complete waveform cycles after receiving a trigger.
 By adjusting the phase, you can control where in the waveform the burst begins.
 While using the burst mode, the maximum frequency for sine waves and square waves is 1 MHz, while triangles and ramps are limited to 100 kHz.
 Burst mode may be used with arbitrary waveforms at any frequency.

 The DS345 Function Generator can frequency sweep any of its function outputs (except noise).
 You can sweep up or down in frequency using linear or log sweeps.
 Unlike conventional function generators, there are no annoying discontinuities or band-switching artifacts when sweeping through certain frequencies.
 The DS345's DDS architecture inherently allows it to perform smooth, phase-continuous sweeps over it's entire frequency range.

 Two sweep marker frequencies can be specified.
 When the sweep crosses either of the marker frequencies, a TTL transition is generated at the rear-panel MARKER output to allow synchronization of external devices.

 The DS345 isn't just a function generator.
 It's also a full-featured arbitrary waveform generator.
-Output waveforms have 12-bit vertical resolution, and can be played back at rates up to 40 Msamples/s.
+Output waveforms have

 Since composing complex arbitrary waveforms at the keyboard can be a tedious task, Arbitrary Waveform Composer (AWC) software is provided at no charge.
 AWC is a menu-based program which lets you create and edit arbitrary waveforms on the screen, store them, and download them to the DS345.
 Click here for the latest version of the Windows AWC software.